elucian/bee/syntax/control.md

 **nested**

-Nested cycles can be labeled.
-Local context is optional.
+Nested cycles can be labeled and can be used for interruption.

 **pattern:**